SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/archetype/readme.md

 3. the folder `pyro-server` contains the executable jar-files

-# if you just want to develop
+# If you just want to develop

 1. take the steps from above (needed to compile the xtend-files):